Van-Goghbot/the-coderoom/docs/bezier.rst

 For each point along the path that has been calculated, the distance to the previous point is calculated using simple using simple trigonometry on line 87.
 This length is added to a running total, so the total length of the curve can be estimated.

 The higher the resolution, the more accurate the estimation.
-However increasing the resolution also increases the running time of the algorithm.
-For our interpolation code we use a resolution of 150 as it provided a converged value for the length to 3 decimal places.
+However, increasing the resolution also increases the running time of the algorithm.
+For our interpolation code, we use a resolution of 150 as it provided a converged value for the length to 3 decimal places.
 We found this to be a good balance between speed and accuracy.

 Utilizing Memoisation to Improve Efficiency
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-To place bricks evenly along the path, it was covenient to not only know the total length of the curve.
+To place bricks evenly along the path, it was convenient to not only know the total length of the curve.
 But to be able to specify a distance along the curve and get the x and y coordinates at that position.

 This could be done by performing the iteration each time a coordinate a certain distance along the path needed to be calculated.
-However this would've been highly inefficient.
+However, this would've been highly inefficient.

 Therefore we utilized memoisation, to create a cache of which distances correspond to which t value.
 (This t value can then be fed into the ``brick_path.B_x(t)`` and ``brick_path.B_y(t)`` methods to get the coordinate values.)